By the end of this section, you will be able to:

 Thus, for a finite difference between the initial and final velocities acceleration becomes infinite in the limit the displacement approaches zero.
 Acceleration approaches zero in the limit the difference in initial and final velocities approaches zero for a finite displacement.

-How Far Does a Car Go?On dry concrete, a car can decelerate at a rate of 7.00 m/s2, whereas on wet concrete it can decelerate at only 5.00 m/s2.
+How Far Does a Car Go?On dry concrete, a car can accelerate opposite to the motion at a rate of 7.00 m/s2, whereas on wet concrete it can accelerate opposite to the motion at only 5.00 m/s2.
 Find the distances necessary to stop a car moving at 30.0 m/s (about 110 km/h) on (a) dry concrete and (b) wet concrete. (c) Repeat both calculations and find the displacement from the point where the driver sees a traffic light turn red, taking into account his reaction time of 0.500 s to get his foot on the brake.

 StrategyFirst, we need to draw a sketch Figure 3.22.
 To determine which equations are best to use, we need to list all the known values and identify exactly what we need to solve for.